Following are some definitions and explanations of terms used in the National Survivor Network’s foundational documents.

 Immigration reform

 “[Undocumented immigrants] are at risk of mistreatment and exploitation because of their legal status, not to mention constantly at risk of deportation.
 Trying to deport millions of people to their home country would be unworkable and only serve to fragment families and harm local communities.
-Immigration reform should include a legalization process that would provide protections for these vulnerable individuals and their families, as it would allow undocumented persons to integrate as full participants in American life and society.” (
+Immigration reform should include a legalization process that would provide protections for these vulnerable individuals and their families, as it would allow undocumented persons to integrate as full participants in American life and society.”
+(Justice for Immigrants)

 Impacted communities